-Commissioner Kristine Raper was appointed to the Commission in February 2015 by Gov. C.L.
+Commissioner Kristine Raper was appointed to her first term at the Commission in February 2015 by Gov.

+C.L.
 "Butch" Otter.
-Her term expires in 2021.
+Governor Brad Little appointed Commissioner Raper to a second six year term in January 2021.

 Prior to her appointment, Raper served for seven years as a deputy attorney general assigned to the Commission.
 Raper managed a caseload representing a myriad of regulatory and energy law matters, with a strong emphasis on the federal Public Utility Regulatory Policies Act (PURPA).